HL7/FHIR-ONC-Meds/source/pages/pdmp.md

 ### EHR - PDMP Data Access Current State

-Currently in the PDMP eco-system, EHR systems use a combination of NCPDP SCRIPT and PMIX/NIEM to access data from the state PDMP systems.
+In the current PDMP eco-system, EHR systems use a combination of NCPDP SCRIPT and PMIX/NIEM to access data from the state PDMP systems.
 Figure 3 below shows these data access patterns with and without intermediaries.

 {% include img.html img="pdmp-data-access-1.png" caption="Figure 3: Practitioners interacting with EHRs to access PDMP data using NCPDP and PMIX/NIEM standards" %}

 As shown in the figure above, a Practitioner uses the EHR to access PDMP data, which then initiates a NCPDP based RxHistoryRequest transaction requesting data for a patient.
-The request is normally routed to an intermediary such as Appriss, RxCheck or a StateHIE system.
+The request is normally routed to an intermediary such as Appriss, RxCheck or a State Health Information Exchange (HIE) system.
 The intermediary typically converts this incoming NCPDP request to PMIX/NIEM format and initiates a request to the State PDMP systems.
 The response then comes back from the State PDMP system in PMIX/NIEM format which the intermediary converts it back to NCPDP RxHistoryResponse and makes it available to the EHR where the Practitioner can view the results.

 Another mechanism that is currently used by Practitioners to access PDMP data is by using web portals which is shown in Figure 4 below.